kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 So if you have let’s say 8 projects there is no way to see a single page that gives you the pass/fail status of all projects.
 You need to visit them one by one to see their last build.

-The second problem is that in the feedback screen where you see the results of the build an “accordion” component is used.
+The second problem is that in the feedback screen where you see the results of the build an "accordion" component is used.
 This means that it is impossible to expand all sections at once to see what is happening.
 Only one section can be open.
 Sad but true.

 My experiments show that Maven dependencies are cached but Gradle ones do not.